saberland/saber/packages/saber-plugin-amp/README.md

   - resolve: saber-plugin-amp
 ```

-Then you can set `amp: true` in your page attributes to generate an AMP version of the mentioned page.
+In page attributes set `amp: true` to generate an optimized AMP page or `amp: 'hybrid'` to generate an invalid optimized AMP page with client-side Saber runtime and a valid optimized AMP page

 ## License